awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_how.md

 During rotation, Secrets Manager logs events that indicate the state of rotation\.
 For more information, see [Secrets Manager non\-API events](monitoring.md#logging-non-API-events)\.

-After rotation is successful, applications that [](retrieving-secrets.md) from Secrets Manager automatically get the updated credentials\.
+After rotation is successful, applications that [retrieve secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets.html) from Secrets Manager automatically get the updated credentials\.
 For more details about how each step of rotation works, see the [Secrets Manager rotation function templates](reference_available-rotation-templates.md)\.

 To turn on automatic rotation, see:
 + [Automatically rotate an Amazon RDS, Amazon DocumentDB, or Amazon Redshift secret](rotate-secrets_turn-on-for-db.md)